Monday's free racing tips: six horses to consider putting in your multiple bets

 Dark horse

-The Punt Acca: Matt Rennie's three tips from Beverley and the Curragh on Monday
+The Punt Acca: Charlie Huggins' three horse racing tips at Hereford and Killarney on Monday

+- Windsor Placepot picks: Richard Birch takes aim at £50,000 guaranteed pool

-- The Punt Acca: Matt Rennie's three tips from Beverley and the Curragh on Monday
+- The Punt Acca: Charlie Huggins' three horse racing tips at Hereford and Killarney on Monday

 - Spotlight Lucky 15 tips: four horses to back on Sunday

+- Cracking the Premier puzzle with Richard Birch's selections for all eight Newcastle races on Sunday

+- Windsor Placepot picks: Richard Birch takes aim at £50,000 guaranteed pool

-- The Punt Acca: Matt Rennie's three tips from Beverley and the Curragh on Monday
+- The Punt Acca: Charlie Huggins' three horse racing tips at Hereford and Killarney on Monday

 - Spotlight Lucky 15 tips: four horses to back on Sunday